tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 }, [term]);
 ```

-- Test the app and check the console, there should be fewer logs from the storage functions
+- Test the app by clicking the Search button and check the console, there should be fewer logs from the storage functions, as they will only be called when `term` changes
   - N.B.
-In development mode, React does extra re-rendering of components
+In development mode (the mode we are in now), React does some extra re-rendering of components
 - Now let's load the value of `term` from `localStorage` when the app first loads - go ahead and make the first part of the `App` component look like this:

 ```jsx